libis/workflow/README.md

 file objects the module ::LIBIS::Workflow::FileItem module can be included for additional file-specific functionality.
 Work items can be organized in different types and a hierarchical structure.

-All the tasks will be organized into a ::LIBIS::Workflow::Workflow which will be able to execute the tasks in proper order on all the WorkItems supplied/collected.
+All the tasks will be organized into a ::LIBIS::Workflow::WorkflowDefinition which will be able to execute the tasks in proper order on all the WorkItems supplied/collected.
 Each task can be implemented with code to run or simply contain a list of child tasks.

 Two tasks are predefined:
 ::LIBIS::Workflow::Tasks::VirusChecker - runs a virus check on each WorkItem that is also a FileItem.